Pricing - Confidently charge more for your services.

 With numbers like those it’s hard not to ignore the importance of reviews, ratings and recommendations when it comes to planning your business’ marketing strategy.

-Long before social media or even the written word, work of mouth was our go- to for sharing and learning new information.
+Long before social media or even the written word, word of mouth was our go- to for sharing and learning new information.
 Word of mouth marketing is one of the oldest, and still most effective forms of marketing.

 Somebody who should be a social connector might struggle with because if you're an introvert you're going to struggle to get out there and meet people.
 You’ve got to have market experts.
 You've got to be an expert in marketing otherwise you're not going to be able to create word of mouth around your products and services.
 And then finally you've also got once you've created the...
 You've got to know people, you've got to like them.
 You get to the point where they trust you enough and you can ask for maybe some money from them in exchange for your product or service.
 So, you've got to have some element of sales in your business and personally I feel that if you can't at least master a little bit of all three of those things in your business it's always going to hold you back a little bit more.